 There are over 100 species of ants in Canada, many are structure-damaging species and can live in your home all year round.
-Controlling and eliminating the structure damaging species is necessary.
+Controlling and eliminating these structures damaging species is necessary.
 Many ants can be difficult to remove once they establish a colony.
 To combat ants, the most important thing to do is to identify the species before you try to eliminate them.
-AR Pest Control professionals have knowledge on the appearance, behaviour, nesting habits and we can help identify the ant species in order to use proper control methods.
+AR Pest Control professionals have knowledge on the appearance, behavior and nesting habits of ants.
+We can help identify the ant species so that the proper elimination or control method is utilized.

 Ant Species in Canada

-Common structure-infesting ant species found in Canada include the Black Carpenter Ant, Pavement Ant, Pharaoh Ant, Odorous House Ant, Argentine Ant, and Thief Ant.
+Common structure-infesting ant species include the Black Carpenter Ant, Pavement Ant, Pharaoh Ant, Odorous House Ant, Argentine Ant, and Thief Ant.
 Most damage caused to homes are from Carpenter Ants, Pavement Ants, and Pharaoh Ants.
 Of all ant species, the Black Carpenter Ant is the largest in size and the most destructive.
 Pavement Ants are more of a nuisance, especially if nesting indoors.
-The pharaoh ant is another indoor nuisance pest, often attracted to foods high in protein and sugar.
+The Pharaoh ant is another indoor nuisance pest, often attracted to foods high in protein and sugar.

 Ant Appearance / Identification

 Most ant species are omnivorous, feeding on a wide range of food sources.
 Ant dietary requirements change throughout the year, depending on the season and needs of the colony.
-During mating season, from spring and into the summer, the colony requires protein to for the development of the maturing larvae.
+During mating season, from spring and into the summer, the colony requires protein for the development of the maturing larvae.
 Ants consequently forage for high protein food.
 Towards the end of summer, the colony begins preparing the nest for winter or they relocate to a suitable overwintering site.
-Due to the energy needed to perform such tasks, can switch from protein to sugary substances, like nectar and honeydew, represent popular sources of carbohydrates for the most common species in Canada.
-The varied diet of ants regularly includes fungi, plants and organic matter, seeds, and a wide range of food items stored and consumed by humans, as well.
+Due to the energy needed to perform such tasks, ants can switch from protein to sugary substances, like nectar, honeydew and carbohydrates.
+The varied diet of ants regularly includes fungi, plants and organic matter, seeds, and a wide range of food items stored and consumed by humans.

 Do Ants Bite?